autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 The `treasury` account is the Autonity Network account used by a validator to submit transactions for validator lifecycle management transactions and to receive its share of staking rewards.
 It uses a different private/public key pair with respect to the p2p node key.
 This is because those keys may have different security requirements, as well as because multiple validators could use the same treasury account.

+### Oracle identifier

+A unique identifier for the Autonity Oracle Server providing price data reports to the validator node.

+The identity is created as an ethereum format account address and provided as a validator registration parameter.
+For more information see concept [oracle network](/concepts/oracle-network/) and [oracle identifier](/concepts/oracle-network/#oracle-identifier).

 ## Validator lifecycle